Hamilton Logo

 The poster for the famous Broadway musical was designed by SpotCo, a New York agency known for its theatrical advertising.

 The poster features a gold background, which attracts attention and adds visual interest.
 Against this background is a black silhouette of Alexander Hamilton inside a star.
 The silhouette is a simple image reflecting Hamilton’s dynamic character and important role in American history.
 The gold background symbolizes the historical importance and influence of the musical’s events.
-The black silhouette contrasts the gold, making the design bold and memorable.
+The black silhouette contrasts with the gold, making the design bold and memorable.

 Why is Hamilton so expensive?